utkdigitalinitiatives/Islandora_manual/modules/tests/islandoraoaitest_xml.md

     <dc:identifier.thumbnail>http://localhost:8000/islandora/object/test2%3A27/datastream/TN/view/Bear%20in%20Trash%20Can.jpg</dc:identifier.thumbnail><identifier>http://localhost:8000/islandora/object/test2%3A27</identifier></oai_dc:dc></metadata></record></GetRecord></OAI-PMH>

-( I don't know if the above DC is correct, it looks like there are too many identifiers, but if we are just testing for whether it adds the namespaces, this doesn't.)
+ I don't know if the above DC is correct, but if we are just testing for whether it adds the namespaces, this doesn't.
+ This is the DC that is created by either the batch or importer module when the MODS xml record is ingested.
+  Compare this to the actual DC in the Fedora record.

-Now if you go back into the OAI set for the handler, and set the datastream ID to MODS, and set the first transformation to mods_to_dc_oai.xsl and do this again, you will see namespaces in the record and you will see how the MODS data stream is transformed into the oai_dc on the fly.
+Now if you go back into the OAI set for the handler, and set the datastream ID to MODS, and set the first transformation to mods_to_dc_oai.xsl and view this record again, you will see namespaces in the record and you will see how the MODS data stream is transformed into the oai_dc on the fly.

 At this point, you can check the data stream in Fedora to see what was created there by the transform in the batch or importer module.

-(more later....)